 Figure 6.
 Field line twisting associated with the filament motion.
-The high β , A = 8 filament is represented at six different stages of its evolution (from left to right, top to bottom) as it interacts with a grid of field lines fixed at the target.
-Each stage of the evolution is separated by 4 μ s.
+The high $\beta$ , A = 8 filament is represented at six different stages of its evolution (from left to right, top to bottom) as it interacts with a grid of field lines fixed at the target.
+Each stage of the evolution is separated by $4\mu s$ .
 Note that only half of the domain is shown (from symmetry plane, to the right, to target, to the left).

-within and in front of the initial filament location for the high β , large amplitude case.
-Arranged in this way, the field lines show several key dynamic behaviours.
-Field lines that were originally inside the filament remain inside it during its motion, showing that the frozen in condition is well satisfied.
-Field lines that were initially outside tend to bend around the filament as it approaches them and can be trapped within the convective cells associated with it.
-It is likely that, even in this regime, some field lines will penetrate inside the filament and some will escape, but it is difficult to provide a quantitative estimate due to the fact that the filament is not a solid object and it deforms as it propagates.
+likely that, even in this regime, some field lines will penetrate inside the filament and some will escape, but it is difficult to provide a quantitative estimate due to the fact that the filament is not a solid object and it deforms as it propagates.

-Finally, we note that the parallel currents flowing in the filament in response to the diamagnetic drive [38, 37] induce perpendicular magnetic fields [42] which will tend to twist the field lines in the proximity of the pressure perturbation.
-This leads to a helical deformation of the field lines, which can be clearly observed in the time series shown in figure 6.
+Finally, we note that the parallel currents flowing in the filament in response to the diamagnetic drive [47, 24] induce perpendicular magnetic fields [37] which will tend to twist the field lines in the proximity of the pressure perturbation.
+This leads to a helical deformation of the field lines, which can be clearly observed in the time series shown in Fig.6.

-As figures 3-6 show, the dynamics of the field line dragging are non-trivial, as the lines do not simply move outwards radially, with the filament centre of mass.
+As Figs. 3, 4, 5 and 6 show, the dynamics of the field line dragging are non-trivial, as the lines do not simply move outwards radially, with the filament centre of mass.
 Instead, local effects dominate their behaviour, with the field lines being twisted around.
 Clusters of straight field lines initially lying on the same plane become 3D loops around the filament.
 The planes that begin within the filament make several loops around it while those further in front wrap around it but the ends trail behind.
-As figure 3 shows, the field lines somewahat in front of the filament are pushed radially forwards as the filament moves, but at a slower velocity than the filament.
+As Fig. 3 shows, the field lines somewahat in front of the filament are pushed radially forwards as the filament moves, but at a slower velocity than the filament.
 The field lines gather towards the edge of the filament and become dense, showing field line compression, a possible sign that current sheets will develop in the filament.
-This poses the question of whether magnetic reconnection could occur in these current sheets, an interesting subject that we leave for future investigation [40].
-The filament then meets the compressed field lines and draws them around the density perturbation (see figures 4 and 5).
+This poses the question of whether magnetic reconnection could occur in these current sheets, an interesting subject that we leave for future investigation [49].
+The filament then meets the compressed field lines and draws them around the density perturbation (see Figs.4 and 5).
 Field lines that begin separated by several filament widths end within a thin layer at the edge of the filament.

-4. Discussion and conclusions
+4. Discussion and Conclusions

-It has been shown that electromagnetic effects arising from finite β can affect the dynamics of SOL filaments, which then perturb the magnetic field as they pass through.
-Under the parameter range investigated, which is relevant for MAST plasmas in the proximity of the separatrix [51], but is easily generalisable, these effects become apparent at β as low as 1×10^{-3} , e.g. for typical H-mode conditions in a medium size tokamak with $n{\rm sep} \sim 2 \times 10^{19} \,\mathrm{m}^{-3}$, $T{\rm sep} \sim 100 \,\mathrm{eV}$ and $B \sim 1$ T. The electrostatic approximation is probably sensible for the far SOL where the plasma β is smaller, but the electromagnetic effects should be included as simulations are performed in hotter and denser regions.
-It is important to remark that small filaments below the critical size [49] are already disconnected and therefore the results of this paper are less relevant for them.
-Filaments around the critical size (such as those studied in our investigation where $w = 5 \sim w{cr}$ will be affected but larger filaments well above the critical size are the ones where the disconnection produces the more striking changes in propagation velocity.
+It has been shown that electromagnetic effects arising from finite $\beta$ can affect the dynamics of Scrape Off Layer filaments, which then perturb the magnetic field as they pass through.
+Under the parameter range investigated, which is relevant for MAST plasmas in the proximity of the separatrix [53], but is easily generalizable, these effects become apparent at $\beta$ as low as $1 \times 10^{-3}$ , e.g. for typical H-mode conditions in a medium size tokamak with $n{sep} \sim 2 \times 10^{19} m^{-3}$ , $T{sep} \sim 100 eV$ and $B \sim 1T$ .
+The electrostatic approximation is probably sensible for the far SOL where the plasma $\beta$ is smaller, but the electromagnetic effects should be included as simulations are performed in hotter and denser regions.
+It is important to remark that small filaments below the critical size [44] are already disconnected and therefore the results of this paper are less relevant for them.
+Filaments around the critical size (such as those studied in our investigation where $w = 5 \sim w{cr}$ ) will be affected but larger filaments well above the critical size are the ones where the disconnection produces the more striking changes in propagation velocity.